 Impact Data & Storytelling

-Supporting efforts to collect and share critical data on how funding cuts affect organizations and the people they serve, while helping us to better understand, support and communicate the region’s evolving needs.
+Our third priority area is in supporting efforts to collect and share critical data on how funding cuts affect organizations and the people they serve, while helping us to better understand, support and communicate the region’s evolving needs.